 2 tablespoons buttermilk

-- For the cake: Adjust oven rack to middle position and preheat oven to 325 degrees.
-Line a 9 x 13 baking pan with foil and lightly spray with nonstick cooking spray.
+- Preheat oven to 325 degrees F. Line a 9 x 13 pan with foil and lightly spray with nonstick cooking spray,

 - In a large bowl, combine cake flour, baking soda, baking powder and salt; set aside.

 - In a separate bowl, mix lemon zest and sugar together until moist and fragrant, about 1 minute.
 Transfer 1/4 cup of mixture to a small bowl and set aside,

 - In a liquid measuring cup, combine buttermilk, lemon juice and vanilla.

 - Add butter to remaining sugar mixture and beat until light and fluffy, about 2 minutes.

 - Beat in eggs and yolk, one at a time, until combined.

 - Add flour mixture in 3 additions, alternating with buttermilk in 2 additions, mixing until just combined after each addition.
 Do not overmix.

 - Pour batter into prepared pan and bake for 35-40 minutes or until a toothpick inserted near the center comes out clean or with a few moist crumbs.
 Do not overbake.
 Let cake cool for 10 minutes.

 - Meanwhile, prepare glaze by combining ingredients together and whisking until smooth.
 Pour over warm cake and sprinkle with reserved lemon sugar.